kevinlondon/kevinlondon.github.io/_posts/2022-01-13-load-testing-guide.md

 opportunity to improve monitoring!

 ### Ensuring Alarm Coverage
 We want to know if our service is unable to meet its SLAs.
-That means it's time to build alarms that will let us or our on-call know if there's a problem.
+That means ensuring we have alarms which alarms cover the SLAs and let us or the on-call know if there's an issue.

 A good start here would be to look at your SLAs and consider how quickly you'd like to know if you're in violation.
 Is a 5 minute delay before someone